-During the year ended 31 December 2022, The Organisation signed Project Implementation Contracts with entities listed in the Table below to assist it in implementation of the "Mtoto Kwanza" Project.
+During the year ended 31 December 2023, The Organisation signed Project Implementing Agreements with various Civil Society Organisations (CSOs) to collaborate with in implementation of the "Mtoto Kwanza" Project.
 This Project aims at catalysing the implementation of the National Multi-Sectoral Early Childhood Development Program (NM-ECDP).
-Balances in the Table below represent funds remaining as at 31 December 2022 from disbursements done during the year.
+Balances in the Table below represent funds remaining as at 31 December 2023 from disbursements made during the year to the CSOs/ Implementing Partners.
 Activities in respect of those balances will happen during the year ending 31 December 2023.

-Composition of advances to Implementing Partners as at 31 December 2022 is as follows:
+Composition of advances to Implementing Partners as at 31 December 2023 is as follows: